sib-swiss/kgsteward/README.md

 ```shell
 uv tool install kgsteward
 ```
-or, you can also clone/download the content of this repo to your local machine, and then run kgsteward using the script `./kgsteward` at its root, or alternatively
+You can also clone/download the content of this repo to your local machine, and then run kgsteward using the script `./kgsteward` at its root, or alternatively

 ```shell